leoandretta/leoandretta/README.md

 </p>
 </h2>

  ### I'm a Full Stack Developer with a bachelor's degree in Computer Engineering, 23 years old and currently living in Brazil.
 I have a passion for learning about new technologies and discussing their usage.
 In my free time, I love to travel and explore new cultures.
-Fell free to contact me anywhere.
+Fell free to send me a message.

 ___
 <!--